Pembrolizumab (Keytruda)

 Keytruda is approved for:

-• Patients with a type of stomach cancer called gastric or gastroesophageal junction adenocarcinoma that has grown or spread and cannot be removed by surgery, and that tests positive for the HER2 molecule.
+• Patients with a type of stomach cancer called gastric or gastroesophageal junction adenocarcinoma that has grown or spread and cannot be removed by surgery, and that tests positive for the HER2 molecule and the PD-L1 molecule.
 In such cases, Keytruda is used in combination with trastuzumab (e.g., Herceptin) and chemotherapy containing platinum and fluoropyrimidine.

 Advanced esophagus cancer